jmeisele/ml-ops/README.md

 # MLOps
-Get MLOps up and going fast!
+Get an MLOps platform up and going fast!

 __To install__: